ujagaga/data_collect_web_display/README.md

 # Data collector web UI #

 Python Flask simple data collector service.
+Initially intended for uploading data from embedded projects like Arduino boards, ESP8266, ESP32,...

+## How to start ##
+Istall Flask and plotly

+    pip install Flask, plotly

 Deploy it anywhere and go to url or IP address like

     http://localhost:8000?key=AdminSecretKey123